For full descriptions of these projects please click on the links below.

-This project is a partnership between the University of Massachusetts Lowell (UML) and the Fishing Partnership Support Services (FPSS), a nonprofit organization that promotes the health and well-being of commercial fishing workers and their families across New England.
+This project is a partnership between the University of Massachusetts Lowell (UMass Lowell) and the Fishing Partnership Support Services (FPSS), a nonprofit organization that promotes the health and well-being of commercial fishing workers and their families across New England.
 A Community-based participatory research (CBPR) approach was conducted and findings will be used to inform the development of relevant interventions to prevent and reduce opioid use disorders among fishing industry workers.

 The results of the study have been recently published.
 The FPSS is working with local, state, national and international stakeholders to address fishing health and safety.
 Findings from this study are expected to support public health initiatives that integrate workplace health and safety protection along with evidence-based primary, secondary, and tertiary interventions in order to address opioid use disorders, particularly among workers in strenuous jobs, such as fishing workers.